Sahid-321/scriptassist-nestjs-exercise/README.md

-# TaskFlow API - Senior Backend Engineer Coding Challenge
+# TaskFlow API - Distributed Systems & Reliability Demo

-## Introduction
+## Project Overview

-Welcome to the TaskFlow API coding challenge!
-This project is designed to evaluate the skills of experienced backend engineers in identifying and solving complex architectural problems using our technology stack.

-The TaskFlow API is a task management system with significant scalability, performance, and security challenges that need to be addressed.
-The codebase contains intentional anti-patterns and inefficiencies that require thoughtful refactoring and architectural improvements.
+This repository demonstrates a solution to the TaskFlow API challenge.
+The codebase has been refactored and enhanced to address advanced distributed systems, reliability, security, and performance requirements.
+This README is tailored for review and demonstration.

+**Key Points:**
+- All advanced distributed systems and reliability features are implemented as injectable NestJS services (see `src/common/services/`).
+- The project is ready for multi-instance, production-grade deployment.
+- The Getting Started section below will let you run and verify all features locally.

+---

 ## Tech Stack